Changing Someone's Life in a Single Session

 1. What are the benefits of this change? (to build up the positive expectation of their outcome)

-2. Contextualisation of the outcome (i.e. a person may set a goal to be more enthusiastic, but they cannot be enthusiastic 24/7, they also need sleep).
+2. Contextualisation of the outcome (i.e. a person may set a goal to

 3. What will you lose, if anything? (to identify "secondary gain")